 1946 - A construction photo taken by R.M.
 Decker.
 It's on Calisphere from the UCLA S. Charles Lee Papers Collection.

-1947 - The theatre running "Till the Couds Roll By," a January release.
+1947 - The theatre running "Till the Clouds Roll By" and "Crime Doctor's Man Hunt," the program that opened March 9.
 Thanks to Elmorovivo for finding this trade magazine photo for a post on Cinema Treasures.
 The photo appeared with this caption:

 "SOUTH-LYN'S NEWEST ADDITION - Most recent addition to the South-Lyn circuit, which operates in suburban South Gate and Lynwood is the Arden, shown above, just completed and opened in the latter city.
 The suburban chain is operated by W.J.
 Zimmerman and Al Hanson who invested $350,000 in the land, building and equipment for their new showcase.
 The house was designed by Architect S. Charles Lee and built by the R.J.
 Daum Construction Co."

-1947 - A detail from the Hoffman-Luckhaus photo at the top of the page.
+1947 - A detail from the Hoffman-Luckhaus "Topper" photo.
 It's on Calisphere.
 They had some great product coming up.
-In the display cases to the left of the boxoffice labeled coming soon were posters for "Slave Girl," a July 1947 release with Yvonne De Carlo and George Brent, and "Kiss of Death," a September 1947 release with Victor Mature, Coleen Gray and Richard Widmark.
+In the display cases to the left of the boxoffice labeled "coming soon" were posters for "Slave Girl," a July 1947 release with Yvonne De Carlo and George Brent, and "Kiss of Death," a September 1947 release with Victor Mature, Coleen Gray and Richard Widmark.

 1974 - Thanks to Matt Spero for sharing this photo he took of the recently closed theatre.
 Don't believe that "Open" sign below the readerboard.